qikb/Multi-Asset-Portfolio-Risk-Engine/README.md

 # Multi-Asset Portfolio Risk Engine

-*A class project by a finance student learning how the "middle office" actually measures risk.*
+*A project by a finance student learning how the "middle office" actually measures risk.*

 ## What is this project? (the short version)